 Let’s say there’s a company within the SaaS industry that generated $10 million in 2020 and then another $12 million the following year.
 That’s a $2 million difference, so you would divide that 2 million by 10 million and multiply it by 100% — which equates to a year-over-year revenue growth of 20%.

-With this example in mind, the revenue growth rate plus the profitability margin adds up to 50% — which means they’ve exceeded the Rule of 40 and are a healthy SaaS company.
+The revenue growth rate plus the EBITDA margin adds up to 50% — which means they’ve exceeded the Rule of 40 and are a healthy SaaS company.

 Why Use the Rule of 40?